We had about 2 hours notice……

 When I said yeah, expecting a whoop and a holler, not a single guy expressed any sort of interest, or inquisitiveness or anything.
 What the…………

-At 31 years of age, I quit my cushy corporate job, moved to Pinehurst and tried to play professional golf.
-My brothers and sisters (all 9 of them) applauded.
-My parents were horrified.
-“You’re doing WHAT????”
 So I did what anybody in their right mind would do, I grabbed a low paying job with absurd benefits.
 Caddie Master was at the top of the list.
-While I made nothing essentially, I could do whatever I wanted to at the resort. (fast forward 20 years, oh my goodness, has that position changed……” Read this Rick Reilly Sports Illustrated article if you are interested in the demise of a rich, flavorful, warm, purely southern tradition.
+While I made no money essentially, I could do whatever I wanted to at the resort. (fast forward a few decades, oh my goodness, has that position changed……” Read this Rick Reilly Sports Illustrated article if you are interested in the demise of a rich, flavorful, warm, purely southern tradition.
 Coach makes an appearance.

 How could these guys not be frothing at the mouth to get Arnie’s bag?
 It was just a practice round, no real pressure.
 His reputation of being fair, friendly and a big tipper was well known.
 What the heck?
 So I approached the wisest and longest serving caddie there, a guy named Fletcher Gaines, and asked him “Hey Fletch, how come none of the guys want Palmer’s bag?”
 Fletch, now in the Caddie Hall of Fame, passed away in 2010.
 Among caddies and the smarter members, he was royalty.
 There are too many stories to even try to impart how ingrained and part of the Pinehurst culture Fletcher was.
 Here’s 1:

 Exxon Oil’s top execs were in town once, the top 12 guys.
-They only wanted to play #2 and money was not an issue.
+(Some guy named Rex Tillerson was in the group) They only wanted to play #2 and money was not an issue.
 They wanted the best caddies and would pay handsomely for the privilege.
 I was at the tip of that spear.
 I controlled who, what, where, when, how and most importantly, how much?
 Another call from upstairs came (same clueless guy as above) with the direction “Make sure Fletcher gets the CEO”.
 OK, I could do that.

 So 5 hours later, when the CEO came storming up to my window after the round, I was a little nervous.
 When a player was pissed off by his caddie (or simply blamed his horrible play on the caddie-very COMMON), the caddie master was the guy who caught the brunt of his ire.
 Put another way, complaints outnumbered complements by 10-1, although Pinehurst’s caddies were among the best trained and most knowledgeable anywhere.
 It’s the state of things.
 People with a lot of cash often crap on people with no cash and no power.
 I got it.
 I was still gonna play # 2 myself in about 30 minutes for $0…..